Help Send Me to School!

 If you are contributing or have previously done so, and are open to revealing your identity so that I may send you a thank-you note, you are enthusiastically invited to fill out this Google form so that I may contact you.
 Thank you so much for your kindness!

-Who Am I, & Why Does It Matter That I Earn This Degree, & Why Do I Need Your Help?
+Who Am I, Why Does It Matter That I Earn This Degree, & Why Do I Need Your Help?

 I was fortunate as a young adult to follow my passions for clinical medicine by leaping directly into trades, most notably in the contexts of performing administrative and veterinary assistant work in an animal hospital, and working for several years as a highly effective medical massage therapist.
 Because of my blended background, and my time spent in roles on both sides of the medical reception desk, I have been lucky to gain unique insight into the nuances of how social determinants of health impact disadvantaged communities, as well as a deep understanding of how those in clinical roles and in public outreach roles can best address these need areas.

-For several years, I’ve known with absolute certainty that I want to be a leader in healthcare administration.
+For nearly a decade, I’ve known with absolute certainty that I want to be a leader in healthcare administration.
 Through the first stages of my career, I became highly proficient with client education and client compliance, and I’ve witnessed firsthand (and done a lot of studying about) how these two things transform a patient’s entire healthcare experience, and thus their lifelong health.
 I have a special interest in the last-mile problem as it metaphorically applies to getting patients to commit that final bit of buy-in about their care, and in my experience, client education makes the crucial difference.
 When clients are literate in the physiological and logical context that surrounds their care directives, they have greater trust in their clinicians, and they adhere better to regimens, which results in radically improved prophylaxis, and ultimately lowered costs of care.
 This is scientifically known to be true, and clinicians and administrators are already developing and implementing these vital strides in the right direction.
 I’m ready to contribute to the changing tide.
 I have a duty to bring my experiences and ideas to the table, and I am deeply invested in helping the healthcare and public health fields make great strides in clinical patient education and public health education respectively.

 I couldn’t be more excited, and I’m infinitely grateful to be able to finally start this leg of my journey.
 I sincerely hope that those who are able to help are moved to consider doing so.
 If you have any questions, or want to know more about the gigs I’m doing for work right now and other logistical variables surrounding my progress, I’m an open book and happy to be approached, so please feel free to reach out to me on any platform.
 To stay updated on my work in the future, subscribe to my quarterly email newsletter.